LLNL/zfp/docs/source/high-level-api.rst

   Write an optional variable-length header to the stream that encodes compression parameters, array metadata, etc.  The header information written is determined by the bit *mask* (see :c:macro:`macros <ZFP_HEADER_MAGIC>`).
-  The return value is the number of bits written, or zero upon failure.
   Unlike in :c:func:`zfp_compress`, no word alignment is enforced.
 See the :ref:`limitations <limitations>` section for limits on the maximum array size supported by the header.
+The return value is the number of bits written, or zero upon failure.

 ----

 .. c:function:: size_t zfp_read_header(zfp_stream* stream, zfp_field* field, uint mask)

   Read header if one was previously written using :c:func:`zfp_write_header`.
+  The *stream* and *field* data structures are populated with the information stored in the header, as specified by the bit *mask* (see :c:macro:`macros <ZFP_HEADER_MAGIC>`).
+The caller must ensure that *mask* agrees between header read and write calls.
 The return value is the number of bits read, or zero upon failure.
-The caller must ensure that the bit *mask* agrees between header read and write calls.